rparnas/ry-docs/configuration-guide.md

     * **Indent size**: 2
     * Check **Insert Spaces**.
 * If you have trouble with line endings, download and install [Strip 'em](http://www.grebulon.com/software/stripem.php) to automatically normalize line endings in Visual Studio whenever a file is saved.
-* If using a recent version of Visual Studio, make sure to log into an appropriate Microsoft account.
+* Log into an appropriate Microsoft account.